 - Any businesses with a paybill in excess of £3 million per annum must pay the apprenticeship levy.
-The levy will be charged at a rate of 0.5% of an employer’s paybill.
+The levy is charged at a rate of 0.5% of an employer’s paybill.

 - The apprenticeship levy is payable regardless of whether you employ apprentices or not.

-- The apprenticeship levy will be collected by HMRC, directly via the PAYE process, alongside Income Tax and National Insurance.
+- The apprenticeship levy is collected by HMRC, directly via the PAYE process, alongside Income Tax and National Insurance.

 - Any business paying the apprenticeship levy will receive £15,000 allowance per tax year to offset against the levy payment

 - The Government will provide 10% monthly top ups to apprenticeship levy payers who employ apprentices.

 - Apprenticeship Levy funding can only be spent on apprenticeship training and end point assessment with approved providers

 - No organisation is exempt, the private and public sectors are subject to the apprenticeship levy.